 “It's important for my mental health to walk the dog, go for a run, ring a friend, or do some crochet.”

-Depending on your interests and your schedule, there are many different ways to get involved.
+Participation can have many benefits.
+Whether you want to be part of a specific group, help others achieve something, or just be an active spectator, there are many ways to get involved.
 For instance, attending local events, joining hobby or interest groups, or doing group physical exercise.
+It depends on your interests and your schedule.

-It can be challenging to participate in community activities or society sometimes.
+Sometimes it can be challenging to take part in community activities.
 However, allowing yourself new experiences can take your mind off the pressures you might be dealing with, and can even enrich your life.
-Getting involved in community activities can help you feel good.
-It can also help you build trusting relationships - so you feel safer, more accepted, and more closely connected with other people with similar interests.
+Getting involved in community activities can help you build trusting relationships - so you feel safer, more accepted, and more closely connected with other like-minded people.

 Many people enjoy getting involved in a purposeful activity because it is a way to improve their social life and sense of belonging.
-This even extends to the workplace or place of education.
-Getting involved can help you feel more connected and develop a sense of purpose, and it also opens up new possibilities.
+This extends to the workplace or place of education.
+Getting involved can help you feel more connected and develop a sense of purpose.
+It also opens up new possibilities.

 Take a look at our pages on purposeful activity, hobbies, and volunteering for more ideas and information on getting involved.